What Makes Zipchat Zipchat

 |---|---|---|

-| Architecture | Fast planner + RAG over your whole store — built to ship one great sales answer per turn | Tool-calling agent — model decides which tools to invoke (knowledge, orders, promos, etc.) |
+| Architecture | Fast deep catalog search over your whole store, built to ship one great sales answer per turn | The AI model decides which capabilities to use on each message (knowledge, orders, promos, etc.) |

-| Your time | Minutes to live: catalog sync, tone, guardrails — fewer “which tool fires when?” decisions | More hands-on if you want agent behavior dialed to your edge cases |
+| Your time | Minutes to live.
+Catalog sync, tone, guardrails, fewer "which action fires when?" decisions | More hands-on if you want bot behavior dialed to your edge cases |

-| Proactive selling | Core: exit intent, scroll/dwell, recovery-framed nudges — not an afterthought | Often lighter or more manual unless you build the behavioral layer yourself |
+| Proactive selling | Core feature.
+Exit intent, scroll/dwell triggers, recovery-framed nudges built in from day one | Often lighter or more manual unless you build the behavioral layer yourself |

-| Multilingual | 92 languages with auto-detect — strong for international DTC without a separate translation stack | Plan-dependent; often narrower than Carti’s “speak the customer’s language” story |
+| Multilingual | 92 languages with auto-detect, strong for international DTC without a separate translation stack | Plan-dependent and often narrower than Carti's "speak the customer's language" story |

-| Price to try | Launch / free-orientation lowers risk for stores still proving ROI (see App Store) | Usually paid positioning from early on — fine if you are committed, heavier if you are experimenting |
+| Price to try | Launch / free-orientation lowers risk for stores still proving ROI (see App Store) | Usually paid positioning from early on, fine if you are committed, heavier if you are experimenting |

-| Order / discount “tools” | Carti optimizes selling narratives and escalates; it is not pitching itself as an admin automation console | Agent story can include order lookup, discount creation-style tool paths — appeal to operators who want live ops in thread |
+| Order / discount handling | Carti optimizes selling narratives and escalates to your team.
+It is not pitching itself as an admin automation console | Can include order lookup and discount creation paths, appealing to operators who want live ops in thread |

-| Who built it | High-volume Shopify operator DNA — metrics are conversion, AOV, attributed revenue | Product-first AI chat team — metrics often skew engagement and resolution unless you configure for sales |
+| Who built it | High-volume Shopify operator DNA.
+Metrics are conversion, AOV, attributed revenue | Product-first AI chat team.
+Metrics often skew engagement and resolution unless you configure for sales |

 Try Carti on the Shopify App Store